Image

 1. Basics of System Design

-First we need to understanding the basics of system design.
+Before getting into advanced tips, we need to first understand the basics of system design.

-A. Large-Scale Systems and Architecture: At the heart of system design is the ability to design large-scale systems.
+A. Large-Scale Systems and Architecture: The ability to design large-scale systems is the heart of system design.
 These could be systems that serve millions of users, handle vast amounts of data, or provide crucial functionality for a business.
 Understanding how these systems are architected, how they scale, and how their various components work together is fundamental to system design.

 B. Key System Design Concepts: There are key concepts that underpin system design.
 These include concepts like scalability, reliability, availability, consistency, and load balancing.
 Having a solid understanding of these concepts will allow you to design systems that not only meet the given requirements but are also robust and resilient.